jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

           # Non-inclusive until.
 If null, until defaults to the day after from (meaning a single day exclusion).
           untilDate: <date|null>

-        # Specifies an ISO 8601 style timezone offset to be applied across their datetime selections.
+        # Specifies an RFC3339 style timezone offset to be applied across their datetime selections.
         # "-07:00" indicates negative 7 hour offset from UTC. "+03:00" indicates positive 3 hour offset.
 If not set, defaults to "+00:00" (UTC).
         timezoneOffset: <null|str>